New York City blackout of 1977: Power failure

 Con Ed could not generate enough power within the city, and its system for automatically shedding load interacted poorly with the unusually high inductance of its buried transmission cables.
 Dropping large blocks of customers produced electric effects indistinguishable from a transient short inside the generation equipment.
 Just after 9:28 p.m., the biggest generator in New York City, the 990 MW Ravenswood Generating Unit No. 3 (also known as "Big Allis"), shut down to protect itself from an imagined short.
 When it shut down, the city could not avoid a blackout.

-By 9:37 p.m., the entire ConEdison power system shut down, almost exactly an hour after the first lightning strike.
+By 9:37 p.m., the entire Con Edison power system shut down, almost exactly an hour after the first lightning strike.
 By 10:26 p.m., operators started a restoration procedure.
 Power was not fully restored until late the following day.
 Among the outcomes of the blackout was the creation of detailed restoration procedures that are now well documented and used in operator training to reduce restoration time.